grnet/snf-image/docs/configuration.rst

   # XEN_SCRIPTS_DIR: Directory where the Xen scripts are stored
   # XEN_SCRIPTS_DIR="/etc/xen/scripts"

+  # XEN_CMD: This variable specifies the Xen CLI tool snf-image should use.
+This
+  # depends on the XEN version and configuration and should probably coincide
+  # with the Ganeti's xen_cmd hypervisor parameter for xen-hvm or xen-pvm.
+Right
+  # now the supported ones are 'xm' and 'xl'.
+  # XEN_CMD="xl"

   # PITHOS_DB: Pithos database in SQLAlchemy format
   # PITHOS_DB="sqlite://///var/lib/pithos/backend.db"